Holy Fvck: Critical reception

 Holy Fvck received generally positive reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from publications, the album received a weighted average score of 78, based on 12 reviews, indicating "generally favorable reviews"—Lovato's highest-rated album on the site.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from publications, the album received a weighted average score of 78, based on 12 reviews, indicating "generally favorable reviews".

 Writing for The Independent, Mark Beaumont reviewed the album positively, describing Holy Fvck as "a horny, hard-rock rebirth album" and as "a classic shedding-the-pop-facade record, bristling with defiance and real-me rebirth".
 George Griffiths of Official Charts Company called it "a dark and dangerous collection of high-throttle pop-punk stompers which contain some really genuine, heartbreaking lyrical revelations."
 Clash's review of the album by Emily Swingle remarked that "riling with a dark punk-rock attitude, this is an album that thrives in its heaviness, searing with venom and gloriously bold.
 Truly proving Lovato as a multi-faceted force to be reckoned with, [Holy Fvck] is a howl of brilliance."
+Insider Inc.'s Callie Ahlgrim added the album and its songs to the list of the biggest snubs of the 2023 Grammys nominations.